eliminmax/tiny-clear-elf/README.md

 \___________________________________________/
 ```

-The goal of this project is to create the smallest possible ELF executable that clears the screen, for all architectures that are officially supported by Debian GNU/Linux Bullseye.
+The goal of this project is to create the smallest possible ELF executable that clears the screen, for all architectures that are officially supported by Debian GNU/Linux Bookworm.
 I made each of the 8 unique binaries by hand in [hed](/fr0zn/hed), a minimalist vim-inspired hex editor.

 ## How it works